AdamKyle/flare/resources/info/voidance/section-1.md

 >
 > Character Devouring Light and Darkness will fire before the enemies.
 If the enemy is devoided or voided or has their stats reduced,
 > that will affect the enemy the entire battle, as it would you.
+>
+> The only place this does not hold true (in relation to being voided for a whole fight) is in Celestial Fights and Planned PVP as well as Adventures.
+> Each enemy is considered a new fight, even if it's on the same floor.

 ## How do I prevent this?